Pritom14/Password-Storage/README.md

 ---
 ## Description
-Sign up with your email id and a password which will be your "Master password". </br>For verification, an email will be sent to your email id with a link for verification.
+Sign up with your email id and a password which will be your <b><i>"Master password".</i></b> </br>For verification, an email will be sent to your email id with a link for verification.
 You can add passwords with their description and whenever you want to access these password you just have to remember the master password.

 ---